CFC Certificate - Child, Family, and Community Studies

-- Early childhood educator roles such as an infant/toddler, preschool/pre-kindergarten, or K-grade 3 classroom teacher, family child care provider, Head Start teacher, or paraprofessional in public schools;
+- Early childhood educator roles such as an infant/toddler, preschool/pre-kindergarten, early intervention, special education, or K-grade 3 classroom teacher, family child care provider, Head Start teacher, or paraprofessional in public schools;

 - Home-family support roles such as family advocate, child protective services worker, or parent educator; or

 - Professional support roles such as early childhood administrator in a childcare or Head Start program, staff trainer, peer/program mentor, or advocate at the community, state, or national level.

 Note: Classes offered for the certificate include classes offered for AAS and AAOT degrees.
 Classes may be face-to-face, online or hybrid.